anima-wg/brski-cloud/anima-brski-cloud.md

 ### Cloud Registrar Discovery

-BRSKI defines how a pledge MAY contact a well-known URI of a cloud registrar if a local domain registrar cannot be discovered.
+BRSKI defines how a pledge MAY contact a well-known URI of a Cloud Registrar if a local domain Registrar cannot be discovered.
-Additionally, certain pledge types might never attempt to discover a local domain registrar and might automatically bootstrap against a cloud registrar.
+Additionally, certain pledge types might never attempt to discover a local domain Registrar and might automatically bootstrap against a Cloud Registrar.

-The details of the URI are manufacturer specific, with BRSKI giving the example "brski-registrar.manufacturer.example.com".
+The details of the URI are manufacturer specific, with BRSKI giving the example "brski-Registrar.manufacturer.example".

 The Pledge SHOULD be provided with the entire URL of the Cloud Registrar, including the path component, which is typically "/.well-known/brski/requestvoucher", but may be another value.

 ### Pledge - Cloud Registrar TLS Establishment Details

-The pledge MUST use an Implicit Trust Anchor database (see EST {{!RFC7030}}) to authenticate the cloud registrar service.
+The pledge MUST use an Implicit Trust Anchor database (see EST {{!RFC7030}}) to authenticate the Cloud Registrar service.
 In order to make use of a Cloud Registrar, the Pledge MUST be manufactured with pre-loaded trust-anchors that are used to validate the TLS connection.
 The TLS connection can be validated using a public Web PKI trust anchors using {{RFC6125}} DNS-ID mechanisms, a pinned certification authority, or even a pinned raw public key.
 This is a local implementation decision.

-The pledge MUST NOT establish a provisional TLS connection (see BRSKI section 5.1) with the cloud registrar.
+The pledge MUST NOT establish a provisional TLS connection (see BRSKI section 5.1) with the Cloud Registrar.

-The cloud registrar MUST validate the identity of the pledge by sending a TLS CertificateRequest message to the pledge during TLS session establishment.
+The Cloud Registrar MUST validate the identity of the pledge by sending a TLS CertificateRequest message to the pledge during TLS session establishment.
-The cloud registrar MAY include a certificate_authorities field in the message to specify the set of allowed IDevID issuing CAs that pledges may use when establishing connections with the cloud registrar.
+The Cloud Registrar MAY include a certificate_authorities field in the message to specify the set of allowed IDevID issuing CAs that pledges may use when establishing connections with the Cloud Registrar.

-The cloud registrar MAY only allow connections from pledges that have an IDevID that is signed by one of a specific set of CAs, e.g. IDevIDs issued by certain manufacturers.
+The Cloud Registrar MAY only allow connections from pledges that have an IDevID that is signed by one of a specific set of CAs, e.g. IDevIDs issued by certain manufacturers.

-The cloud registrar MAY allow pledges to connect using self-signed identity certificates or using Raw Public Key {{?RFC7250}} certificates.
+The Cloud Registrar MAY allow pledges to connect using self-signed identity certificates or using Raw Public Key {{?RFC7250}} certificates.

 ### Pledge Issues Voucher Request

-After the pledge has established a full TLS connection with the cloud registrar and has verified the cloud registrar PKI identity, the pledge generates a voucher request message as outlined in BRSKI section 5.2, and sends the voucher request message to the cloud registrar.
+After the pledge has established a full TLS connection with the Cloud Registrar and has verified the Cloud Registrar PKI identity, the pledge generates a voucher request message as outlined in BRSKI section 5.2, and sends the voucher request message to the Cloud Registrar.

 ## Cloud Registrar Handles Voucher Request

-The cloud registrar must determine pledge ownership.
+The Cloud Registrar must determine pledge ownership.
-Prior to ownership determination, the registrar checks the request for correctness and if it is unwilling or unable to handle the request, it MUST return a suitable 4xx or 5xx error response to the pledge as defined by {{BRSKI}} and HTTP.
+Prior to ownership determination, the Registrar checks the request for correctness and if it is unwilling or unable to handle the request, it MUST return a suitable 4xx or 5xx error response to the pledge as defined by {{BRSKI}} and HTTP.
 In the case of an unknown pledge a 404 is returned, for a malformed request 400 is returned, or in case of server overload 503.

-If the request is correct and the registrar is able to handle it, but unable to determine ownership, then it MUST return a 401 Unauthorized response to the pledge.
+If the request is correct and the Registrar is able to handle it, but unable to determine ownership, then it MUST return a 401 Unauthorized response to the pledge.
 This signals to the Pledge that there is currently no known owner domain for it, but that retrying later might resolve this situation.
 The Registrar MAY also include a Retry-After header that includes a time to defer.
 A pledge with some kind of indicator (such as a screen or LED) SHOULD consider this an onboarding failure, and indicate this to the operator.

-If the cloud registrar successfully determines ownership, then it MUST take one of the following actions:
+If the Cloud Registrar successfully determines ownership, then it MUST take one of the following actions:

 * return a suitable 4xx or 5xx error response (as defined by [BRSKI] and HTTP) to the pledge if the request processing failed for any reason
 * redirect the pledge to an owner register via 307 response code